IvanRublev/RMStore/README.md

 #### Watchdog timer for product request timeouts.

 Despite of iTunes servers are in CDN there may be situations when the AppStore answers takes too long.
+According to Jakob Nielsen the [10 seconds time interval](http://www.nngroup.com/articles/response-times-3-important-limits/) is about the limit for keeping the user's attention focused on the dialog.
+The watchdog timer is here to help app to react before the user attention goes away from the purchase dialog, for example to suggest to 'try again'.

-This feature is intended for `-requestProducts:` and `-requestProducts:success:failure:` messages and is disabled by default.
+The watchdog timer feature is intended to protect `-requestProducts:` and `-requestProducts:success:failure:` calls specially and is disabled by default.
 To enable set:

 ```[RMStore defaultStore].useRequestProductsWatchdogTimer = YES;```

-When feature is enabled, you'll receive `RMStoreErrorCodeWatchdogTimerFired` error if response for product request is not received within 10 seconds (by default).
+When feature is enabled, you'll receive `RMStoreErrorCodeWatchdogTimerFired` error if response for the product request is not received within 10 seconds (by default).
 The associated product request will be aborted automatically.
 Error will be delivered in usual way - to the appropriate `error` block or with `-...Failed:` method of `RMStoreObserver` protocol.

 The timeout value may be configured via `requestProductTimeout` property.